QUT-Motorsport/eufs_sim/README.md

 [√] Have launcher auto-update file lists after using ConversionTools

+[√] Improve dangling node kill method so that it's not so indescriminant

+[*] Heuristics to avoid self-intersection in track generator

 It is an offshoot from the `devel-trackgen-2019-summer` branch, which already has added vast improvements to the launcher from `master`.

 Once all tasks are complete, this changelog section will be deleted and this will be merged into `devel-trackgen-2019-summer`, unless it has